Skip to main content

 Aug 16, 2021

-Coffee drinkers and EV drivers have something in common: a range of options for ‘fueling up’.
-Coffee can be made at home or provided at work, or it can be bought at a local café where the price of a cappuccino helps cover the cost of equipment, rent, furniture, utilities, and staffing.
+Coffee drinkers and EV drivers have something in common: a range of options for “fueling up.”
+Your favorite caffeinated beverage can be made at home, served at work, or purchased at a local coffee shop where the price of a steaming hot cappuccino helps cover the cost of equipment, rent, furniture, utilities, and staffing.

-How the economics of fast charging differs from L1 and L2 chargers
+How the economics of fast charging differ from L1 and L2 chargers

-In contrast, a DC fast charger can fully charge a passenger vehicle in 15-45 minutes by providing up to 1,000 Volts and 500 or more Amps (current).
-But this requires a complex process of converting grid AC electricity to DC electricity and converting the electricity to the voltages and current required by the EV to charge its battery.
+In contrast, a DCFC can fully charge an EV in 15-45 minutes by providing up to 1,000 volts and 500 or more amps (current).
+Providing this level of power involves a complex process of converting grid AC electricity to DC electricity and converting the electricity to the voltages and current required by the EV to charge its battery.
+In addition to intricate equipment design for DCFC, permitting and approvals from utilities, local government, and building jurisdictions make DCFC more complex than installations at L2 chargers.

 The costs involved in DCFC stations

-The cost components of DCFC stations fall into three major categories summarized in Table 1 below: equipment, development, and operations.
-Equipment comprises not just the machinery of the charger itself, but includes equipment to make the charger functional and safe for public use.
-The development costs are primarily the labor hours required by a variety of professionals to get a site from concept to commissioning.
-Once a site is commissioned, the costs to operate it includes ongoing work to ensure the charger remains ready to do its job fast-charging EVs.
+The cost components of DCFC stations fall into three major categories: equipment, development, and operations.
+Equipment includes not only the machinery of the charger itself, but also the equipment to make the charger functional and safe for public use.
+Development costs primarily include the time and labor required to move a site from concept to commissioning.
+Once a site is commissioned, the costs to operate include ongoing work to ensure the charger remains ready to do its job fast-charging EVs.

-The pie charts below illustrate the approximate breakdown of the major cost items for a typical station with 2 x 150kW fast chargers.
-On equipment, charger hardware is the vast majority (84%) with the interconnection switchgear and conduit making up the rest.
-With respect to development, just over 80% is usually the construction itself, with the remainder associated with planning and design in advance of the actual ‘build’ activities.
-Around 50% of the costs of operating a fast charger are utility bills.
-The remainder is evenly distributed between other elements critical to ensuring high performance of this sophisticated infrastructure.
+On equipment, charger hardware represents the largest cost.
+With respect to development, most of the cost is usually the construction itself, with the remainder associated with planning and design in advance of the actual ‘build’ activities.
+Around half of the costs of operating a fast charger are electric utility bills.
+The remainder is distributed between other elements critical to ensuring reliable performance of this sophisticated infrastructure.

 1. Equipment Costs